lasseegholm/BetaFeedback/README.md

 __TweakStyle is in an early stage__.
 REALLY

 Some features are not yet implemented, others need to be improved.
 Don't expect something completely ready for end user.
-The purpose of this Beta is both to let you feel the spirit of TweakStyle and get your opinion.<br>
+The purposes of this Beta are to let you feel the spirit of TweakStyle and to get your opinion.<br>
 Your feedback is important and will help us to prioritise and orientate the development.

 - What do you find the most cool, valuable?